konmik/solid/README.md

 with a new list of items that has been changed by a user.

-So, `StreamComparison` class provides a way to compare two `Iterable`s (lists, collections, iterable streams, etc) and split the result into three parts: items that has been found in both lists, items that are only in the old list and a stream of items that are only in the second list.
+So, `StreamComparison` class provides a way to compare two `Iterable`s (lists, collections, iterable streams, etc) and split the result into three streams of items that are:
+* in both lists,
+* only in the fist list,
+* only in the second list.

 ``` java
 StreamComparison<Integer> comparison = new StreamComparison<>(asList(1, 2, 3), asList(3, 4, 5));